 If you’ve been following Poldark’s adventures so far then you’ll be no stranger to the jutting headlands, the windswept cliffs and the sun-dappled heather that graces the peace and quiet of the moors.
 And all we can say is that no matter which part of the county you head for you’ll find its unspoilt beauty stops you in your tracks time and again.

-Choose from whitewashed harbour towns where life is all about the catch of the day (such as Padstow and Looe), the ever-energetic Newquay with its wide sandy beaches and laidback surfing lifestyle and the solitude of the countryside on Bodmin…there’s a corner of Cornwall to suit every kind of holiday.
+We all have our favourite places to visit in Cornwall, and you can choose from whitewashed harbour towns where life is all about the catch of the day (such as Padstow and Looe), the ever-energetic Newquay with its wide sandy beaches and laidback surfing lifestyle and the solitude of the countryside on Bodmin…there’s a corner of Cornwall to suit every kind of holiday.

 What’s a stay in the West Country without a day on the beach?
 Cornwall has more sandy coves and popular beaches than you can shake a spade at, and with a coast that stretches for more than 250 blissful miles it’s the perfect spot for a family break by the sea.
-The region has an impressive 6 Blue Flag beaches to its name, but half the fun can be finding the ones off the beaten track and escaping the crowds during your visit too.
+The region has an impressive smattering of Blue Flag beaches to its name, but half the fun can be finding the ones off the beaten track and escaping the crowds during your visit too.

 Now don’t be put off by this next bit if you’re about as familiar with a surf board as you are with a unicycle…the main beaches are dotted with professional surf schools that welcome people of all ages and all abilities to get on a board and surf like a local.
 They even promise to have you stood up on it within two hours of learning.

-Diet or no diet, Cornwall folk love a hearty meal, and that means plenty of restaurants boasting the fresh catch of the day and a view you’ll remember for a long time to come.
+Diet or no diet, Cornwall folk love a hearty meal, and that means plenty of restaurants boasting the fresh catch of the day and, more often than not, a view you’ll remember for a long time to come.